Gmegrelishvili/ChatbotProject/README.md

 ## Sample Conversation
 **User:** I want to buy a car
-**Bot:** We partner with 5 companies: Silk Bank, Central, Flex Capital, Mogo and Dizi.
+**Bot:** We partner with 5 companies: Silk Bank, Central, Flex Capital, MoGo and Dizi.
 Each has different terms and conditions.
 Send me your car details (manufacturer, model, and year of manufacture) and I will tell you which company will be able to finance it.

-**User:** My age is 21
-**Bot:** ⚠️ All companies will review your application, except Dizi.
+**User:** BMW X5 2010
+**Bot:** Your car can be financed by any partner company.
+The best terms are with Silk Bank.

+**User:** BMW 323 1996
+**Bot:** Your car can only be financed through MoGo and Flex Capital.